johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 rm Samples.txt
 ```

-Finally, since our data are now VCF files, we need a slightly different method of translating them.
+Finally, since our data are now VCF files instead of CRAM or BAM files, we need a slightly different method of translating them.
 Earlier we have downloaded the VCF files and placed them into ```Workspace/0_VCF_FILES/```
 Now we need to specify which samples we want to translate, which VCF file contains those samples and which reference fasta to use for their translation.
 For our example the input file is pre-made.
 You can copy it over using: